bminixhofer/permon/README.md

 ![performance in the CLI](https://user-images.githubusercontent.com/13353204/35768298-cf8f1e5a-08f9-11e8-9879-07b923f2c429.png)

 ### Installing
-*Note: At the moment, performance only works on Linux systems.*
+*Note: At the moment, performance only works on Linux systems.
+GPU monitoring works only with NVIDIA GPUs.*

 Install the project with

 `pip install permon`

+`nvidia-smi` and `sysstats` are also needed to display GPU RAM and disk read / write performance, respectively.
+You can install them with

+`sudo apt install sysstats nvidia-smi`

+RAM and CPU measurements will work without these though.
 If you want the latest, possibly unstable version you can also clone the repository and run

 `python setup.py install`

-`nvidia-smi` and `sysstats` are also needed to display GPU RAM and disk read / write performance, respectively.
-RAM and CPU measurements will work without these though.

 ## Running the tool